Discover the approach of functional medicine to Acne to solve it for good.

-This is the laying down of scar tissue that causes pigmentation in the skin.
+Post-inflammatory hyperpigmentation is the laying down of scar tissue that causes pigmentation in the skin.
 Depending on the colour of a person’s skin, scarring can be red, purple or sometimes even black.
-This kind of scarring can be caused by picking pimples, yet is often due to poor healing time, so even if the lesion isn’t active anymore, it can hang around for 2-3 months while it resolves.
+This kind of scarring can be caused by picking pimples, yet is often due to insufficient healing time, so even if the lesion isn’t active anymore, it can hang around for 2-3 months while it resolves.
 Thankfully, this scarring will eventually disappear.

 The nutrients mentioned above can help to speed up healing time, as well as some anti-inflammatory herbs and other compounds to reduce hyperpigmentation.

-The anti-inflammatory herb liquorice, as well as anti-inflammatory niacinamide and hydroquinone are often used topically (48).
-Hydroquinone is used primarily as a whitening agent to reduce redness on the skin (49).
+The anti-inflammatory herb liquorice, as well as anti-inflammatory niacinamide and hydroquinone, are often used topically (48).
+Hydroquinone is mainly used as a whitening agent to reduce redness on the skin (49).

-And of course, avoiding picking pimples is key, as difficult as that can be when you have pus-filled pimples on your face.
+And of course, avoiding picking pimples is vital, as difficult as that can be when you have pus-filled pimples on your face.
 Try being mindful about how you’re treating your acne.
-Extraction facials from a beautician is a better alternative, as they’re being done with the correct equipment in sanitary conditions, thereby avoiding further infection (50).
+Extraction facials from a beautician is a better alternative, as they’re being done with the correct equipment in proper, sanitary, conditions, thereby avoiding further infection (50).